Preparing to Go: Florence

 Pre-Arrival and Orientation Program

-Syracuse Abroad orientation (November 6): Syracuse Abroad will host a mandatory one and a half hourvirtual predeparture orientation for all students participating in the program.
+Syracuse Abroad orientation (November 12): Syracuse Abroad will host a mandatory one and a half hour virtual predeparture orientation for all students participating in the program.
 Parents and guardians are also welcome to join.
 An invitation with registration link will be sent approximately two weeks before the event.

-Syracuse Florence Center pre-arrival orientation (January 3 and 4): Students are required to complete an online pre-arrival program organized by our staff in Florence.
-Live zoom meetings will be held on Jan 3 and 4, while materials to be reviewed will be available in the Syracuse Florence Program Organization on Blackboard starting in mid December.
+Syracuse Florence Center pre-arrival orientation (January 8-9): Students are required to complete an online pre-arrival program organized by our staff in Florence.
+Live zoom meetings will be held the week prior to arrival.
+On Wednesday, January 8 (10:00am EST) there will be a mandatory Pre-Arrival meeting and on Thursday, January 9 (10:00am EST) an optional Housing specific AMA session.
+Materials to be reviewed prior to arrival in Florence will be available in the Syracuse Florence Program Organization on Blackboard starting at the beginning of December.
 Participation and completion of the online portion of orientation is also a mandatory component of student coursework and their grade.

 Students are also expected to complete the asynchronous elements of the CAS 200.1 Mapping Italy course before they depart for Florence.

-Syracuse Florence Center In-person orientation (January 10-12 and January 19): All students are required to attend an in-person orientation on the day of and following arrival to meet the local staff, become familiar with the campus and city, and connect with other classmates on the program.
-There will be a mandatory orientation meeting for the CAS 200 Mapping Italy course on the Friday morning of the first week of classes.
+Syracuse Florence Center In-person orientation (September 15-17 and September 24): All students are required to attend an in-person orientation on the day of and following arrival to meet the local staff, become familiar with the campus and city, and connect with other classmates on the program.

 Living in Florence